 At A Glance

-This house is believed to have been built in the reign of Queen Anne and home of the ‘Packet’ ships which plied between Flushing and America.
+Boscarne is believed to have been built in the reign of Queen Anne and is home of the ‘Packet’ ships which plied between Flushing and America.
 The house retains many of its original features over its three storeys.
 The village is situated on the Penryn River with views over the harbour to Falmouth.

-Boscarne is just ten minutes walk from Kiln beach, giving access to the coastal footpath around Trefusis Headland to Mylor Yacht Harbour, which offers boat hire, launching and mooring facilities.
+Boscarne is just a ten minute walk from Kiln Beach, giving access to the coastal footpath around Trefusis Headland to Mylor Yacht Harbour, which offers boat hire, launching and mooring facilities.
 The village itself has a small shop, two good pubs, and a quayside fish restaurant.
 There is access to Falmouth by frequent foot ferry.

-Click on an arrival date highlighted in bold to begin your booking.
+Please click on the arrival and departure date highlighted in bold to begin your booking.

 The front door opens directly into the formal dining room; beyond is the well equipped fitted pine kitchen/breakfast room with an AGA, electric cooker, dishwasher, fridge/freezer and microwave.

 Stairs lead to the first floor with one king-size double and one twin bedroom with a wash hand basin.
 The bathroom has a bath, electric shower over, wash hand basin, toilet and a washing machine/dryer.